MJochim/praatutils/README.md

 and is made possible by the R library [`reticulate`](https://www.r-bloggers.com/2022/04/getting-started-with-python-using-r-and-reticulate/) which manages interfaces between R and Python.
-If nothing fails, this should mean that the users doesn’t need to point R towards a specific installation of Python or a specific installation of Praat – when `praatutils` is first called, `reticulate` makes sure that everything is installed and can be called, installs anything that’s missing, and this
+If nothing fails, this should mean that the user doesn’t need to point R towards a specific installation of Python or a specific installation of Praat – when `praatutils` is first called, `reticulate` makes sure that everything is installed and can be called, installs anything that’s missing, and this